eead-csic-compbio/allopolyploids/README.md

 ## 4) Dating analysis using Beast2

-Once we have inferred the Subgenomic ML consensus tree, we can perform dating analysis (e.g. BEAST2).
+Once we have inferred the Subgenomic ML consensus tree, we can optionally perform dating analyses with [BEAST2](https://www.beast2.org), which should install if required.
 We have conducted this analysis in the folder 09_Beast2_analysis.

 ```
 The final subgenomes inferred for each polyploid species are: